LinkedInLearning/pair-programming-ia-3981670/README.md

-# COURSENAME
+# Pair Programming con IA
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Pair Programming con IA`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]

+Descubre cómo integrar la inteligencia artificial en tus sesiones de programación en pareja para mejorar tu flujo de trabajo y tomar mejores decisiones técnicas.
+Aprende a configurar herramientas de IA para colaborar de forma fluida y eficiente en entornos de desarrollo reales.
+Domina los principios del pair programming y adapta sus buenas prácticas al trabajo con asistentes de IA, desde la escritura de código hasta la revisión y depuración.
+Este curso te guía paso a paso para que conviertas la inteligencia artificial en un aliado estratégico en tu día a día como desarrollador.

 _See the readme file in the main branch for updated instructions and information._

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.